↑

 In my family, we have found it is possible to go to events that clash with various personality traits – as long as there is a short time commitment.

-Consequently, we are usually first to arrive and first to leave Christmas and holiday events, but this is the solution that avoids stress for everybody in the family.
+Consequently, we are usually first to arrive and first to leave at Christmas and holiday events, but this is the solution that avoids stress for everybody in the family.

 After we figured out how to help each family member avoid emotional exhaustion, we were able to be at peace about being selective with our Christmas activity and event choices.